Welding Electrode Selection Chart

 welding_electrode |

-Electrode identification Since there are many types of electrodes, the American Welding Society (AWS) has established a numbering system that is used by the welding rod.
+Electrode identification.
+Since there are many types of electrodes, the American Welding Society (AWS) has established a numbering system that is used by the welding rod.

 The Canadian Standards Association standard for mild and low